How does Wise (formerly TransferWise) work? Guide for using Wise in Singapore

 Wise (TransferWise) money transfers

 You can send a Wise international transfer to bank accounts in any of 80+ supported countries.
-Wise uses its own payment network to process cross border payments, which can be cheaper and more efficient than sending your transfer through the SWIFT network with a traditional bank.
+Wise uses its own payment network to process cross border payments, which can be cheaper and more efficient than sending your transfer through the SWIFT network with a bank.

 When you set up a Wise payment online or in the Wise app you’ll be able to either specify the amount you want to send - or the amount you need the recipient to get in their local currency.
 This can be handy when you have to send a specific amount to pay a bill for example.